circonus/docs/content/caql/getting-started.md

 Here are the steps to creating a CAQL check.

-### Step 1: Create a new graph and edit the CAQL query
+### Step 1: Create a New Graph and Edit the CAQL Query

 Before creating a CAQL Check, it's usually a good idea to preview the CAQL statement on a graph This way, you can preview the results and edit the query until the results match the expectations.